 - A five-year direct entry PhD program.
 Five years of base funding is provided, as long as students are in good standing.

 - A one-year MA program.
-One year of of base funding is provided.
-This is a demanding program, for students follow the same program as direct-entry PhD students in their first year.
+One year of base funding is provided.
+This is a demanding program, for students follow the same program as students in the first year of the direct-entry PhD program.
 It is ideal for students with a strong Classics background who want the best training in Classics, but who do not want to commit themselves to a PhD program (at the U of T or elsewhere).

 - income from working as a Teaching Assistant (starting in year 1)

 - stipend as a Course Instructor (normally not before years 4 and 5 of a five-year PhD program)

 - income from working as a Research Assistant for a professor

 - departmental awards, including our new Diversity Award

 - any external award the student may win (SSHRC, OGS, Connaught, or any other major grant)